Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 How to answer

 “I left my last job because I was looking for an opportunity with a more flexible work schedule to meet a family member’s health needs.
 I had been working as a registered nurse in the same hospital for ten years, and while I loved my job, the long shifts made it difficult to coordinate proper care for that family member.
-Going forward, I’m looking for a position with more flexibility that would still allow me to contribute to community health.”
+Going forward, I’m looking for a position with more flexibility that will still allow me to contribute to community health.”

 7. Tell me about a time you failed